pegasus-isi/pegasus-docker-deploy/README.md

     ./pegasus-docker-deploy-terminate.sh 2

+You can find details about how to terminate a specific amazon EC2 host and all containers running on it in the "Details" section below.

 ### Details

-In this section you will find detailed information about how to log into any amazon EC2 host and/or docker containers running on top of them, copying files/directories to and from these hosts and containers and terminating a specific host/container.
+In this section you will find detailed information about how to log into any amazon EC2 host and/or docker containers running on top of them, how to copy files/directories to and from these hosts and/or containers and also how to terminate a specific host/container.

 The machine you run the pegasus-docker-deploy script (referred in this document as **local machine**) has Docker installed as well as each host on EC2.
 This mean that each machine has a different Docker Engine.
 Therefore, if you run the *docker ps* command, for example, on your machine and then run the same command on a EC2 host, you will get different outputs because the Docker Engines are different.
 Therefore, you need to know how to send commands to a specific Docker Engine.
 TO do so, you need to set your environment to that specific Docker Engine.